ysyk2021/ai-for-small-business-owners-a-comprehensive-guide-to-leveraging-technology-for-better-outcomes/src/chapter-3-1.md

-# Assessing Your Small Business Needs and Goals

 Before implementing AI tools and technologies in your small business, it's essential to assess your small business needs and goals.
 In this chapter, we will explore how to prepare your small business for AI implementation by assessing your needs and goals.